wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/work-review-sets.md

 For example, if your priority is to review all the data from a specific sender domain, you can create a widget that allows you to see that data with a bar chart, pie chart, column chart, or line chart.
 By applying a condition to the widget, you can filter the search even further.
 When finished, you can save the results as a query.

-Once you specify the domain, you can use this to create your search and save it as a query.
+Once you specify the sender domain, you can use this to create your search and save it as a query.

 ### Create a widget on the review set dashboard
 1. Open the case under investigation and navigate to the **Review Sets** tab, then select a review set.